Except for the SBA 7(a) program, banks generally do not make loans to individuals to buy a business. This statement will surprise a lot of people.

 Amount Available, Down Payment Required, Interest Rate and Collateral

 The maximum amount that can be loaned under the program is $5 million.
-The average loan in fiscal year 2015 was $371,628.
+The average loan amount in fiscal year 2018 was about $425,000.
 Interest on the loans is negotiable with the SBA setting the maximum rate that a bank can charge.
-As this is being written, the maximum rate for loans over $50,000 is 6.25 percent.
+As this is being written, the average rate for loans over $50,000 is 6.00 percent, give or take.

-The down payment required is usually 20 percent of the price of the business being acquired.
-Some lenders will allow a portion of this 20 percent to be covered by a seller note (ie: a note payable from the buyer of the business to the seller for a portion of the acquisition cost).
+The down payment required is usually 15 to 20 percent of the price of the business being acquired.
+Some lenders will allow a portion of this downpayment to be covered by a seller note (ie: a note payable from the buyer of the business to the seller for a portion of the acquisition cost).
 SBA restrictions on this seller note usually do not allow repayment of principal and interest for a stated period of time.

 The length of the loan for business acquisition can be up to 10 years, or for real estate, the term can be up to 25 years.